DaveBackus/Data_Bootcamp/README.md

 ---
 ###SQL Bootcamp

-New for Spring 2015:  non-credit course on SQL databases via Python.
-Sarah Beckett-Hile will lead several Friday afternoon sessions to give students a head start on an increasingly valuable business skill.
+Professors David Backus and Glenn Okun proudly present the NYU Stern School of Business SQL Bootcamp.
+This five session non-credit program will be taught by Sarah Beckett-Hile.
 It follows a popular
 [Python course](https://nyusterneconomics.wordpress.com/2014/10/27/business-students-learn-to-code/) run last fall.

 **Sessions.** Class sessions will be held on Fridays in KMC 5-90, 2pm to 5pm, starting March 27 and running (prospectively) through April 24.